 Psych testing has been around for decades.
 It’s an old-school form of predictive analytics.
 You look at a big group of people who are in the same role and figure out what’s common with their profiles, define a set of questions to test for the common attributes for that role and then apply that as a broad-based test for anyone who is applying for that same role.

-What makes it compelling?
 It’s been around for a while, so people are familiar with the practice.

-What makes it limiting?
 It’s generally expensive, cumbersome to interpret, and based on a very big assumption that if you fit the profile you will be successful in the role.

 Psychological assessments have long been used to identify ‘hidden talent’ or ‘potential’ in people with limited work experience.
 Whilst these traditional assessments have reduced the hiring and promotional error rates, they take time to analyse, are costly, and are built off competencies inherently imbued with bias.
 It gives a suggestion that you are a fit, but we know that this rarely correlates to actually being successful in the role.

 Psych tests are testing your ability to do a test.
 That’s it.
 Traditional psychological assessments do not link to actual performance in the role, nor do they have any self-learning functionality.
 There is no performance data that feeds into psychological assessments and therefore they have limited predictive power.